jumphone/BEER/README.md

 If you need a "tune-up", please try BBKNN.

-Before reading this section, please go through [IV.
+Details about BBKNN are in: https://github.com/Teichlab/bbknn.

+The DEMO of this section follows [IV.
 Combine scATAC-seq & scRNA-seq](#iv-combine-scatac-seq--scrna-seq)

-Details about BBKNN are in: https://github.com/Teichlab/bbknn

 ### Use BBKNN without BEER: